garyfleming/the-board-whisperer/the-board-whisperer.md

 ![Inline fit](images/rework-full.png)

+^ Visual:
-^ Visual: we found a number of items were getting to test and then getting more rework.
-We could see this in the developers owning stuff in the test column, or in the blockers.
-(Flow never goes backwards)
+We could the developers owning a lot of stuff in the test column, or in the blockers.
+(Flow never goes backwards) We found a number of items were getting to test and then getting more rework.
 Or worse: when the tester said it didn't do X, Y, or Z, the response was the awful...

 ---